johnsiilver/boutique/docs/README.md

 The "state" is the data object that will get updated.
 In our case, this would be data.State that we defined in package data.  "action" is the boutique.Action that is to be processed.
-An Modifier does NOT have to handle an Action, it only has to handle the Actions for which it recognizes.
+An Modifier does NOT have to handle a specific Action Type, it only has to handle the Actions it is designed to ecognizes.
 If it does not recognize the action.Type, it should simply return state as it was passed.
 Otherwise Modifier returns the updated state object.

 There is a fundamental rule that MUST be obeyed by all Modifiers:

 THOU SHALL NOT MUTATE DATA!

-Non-reference or pointer values can be changed directly.
-But reference types or pointer values must be copied and replaced, but never modified.
+Non-references can be changed directly.
+But reference types or pointer values must be copied and replaced, never modified.
 This allows downstream readers to ignore locking.

 So if you want to add a value to a slice, you must copy the slice, add the new value, then change the reference in the Store.
 You must never directly append.
 This is relatively fast on modern processors when data fits in the cache.

+The only exception to this is synchronization Types that can be copied, such as a channel or \*sync.WaitGroup.
+Do this sparingly!

 Here are some Modifiers to handle our Actions.
 We could write one Modifier to handle all Actions or multiple Modifiers handling each individual Actions.